trustlists/TrustLists/README.md

 ## 📝 License

-This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## 🙏 Acknowledgments